Post-adiabatic waveforms from extreme mass ratio inspirals in the presence of dark matter: Results

 where $\Phi_{\textrm{GW}}(t_{\textrm{obs}})$ denotes the accumulated gravitational wave phase over the observation time $t_{\textrm{obs}}$, which we take to be 1 year.
 The reference waveform corresponds to a point particle inspiraling into a vacuum Schwarzschild black hole.

 The results are shown in \autoref{fig_phase}, where we plot the dephasing $\Delta\Phi_{\textrm{GW}}(t)$ as a function of time for both Hernquist and NFW dark matter density profiles.
+Here, we consider that a steller mass black hole of mass $10M_{\odot}$ inspiralling onto a supermassive black hole of of mass $10^6M_{\odot}$.
 Two scenarios are considered: the left panel shows the dephasing due to gravitational wave emission alone, while the right panel includes the combined effects of gravitational wave emission and dynamical friction.
 In both cases, we observe that the accumulated dephasing over a one-year observation period can reach $\sim \mathcal{O}(4000)$.
 As evident from the plots, the dominant contribution to the dephasing arises from gravitational wave emission.
 This is consistent with expectations, as the calculation is performed in the strong-field regime where, as shown earlier in \autoref{fig_flux}, the contribution from gravitational wave emission outweighs that from dynamical friction.
-Given that the average signal-to-noise ratio (SNR) for LISA is expected to be $\sim 30$, and that LISA can detect waveform dephasing as small as $\Delta\Phi_{\textrm{GW}} \geq 0.1$, we conclude that LISA will be capable of detecting the presence of dark matter environments through their imprint on gravitational wave signals.